 We are committed to continuous improvement and periodic review and update of our own policies and practices as matters relating to responsible investment, ESG, regulations, and markets continue to evolve.

 For the purposes of Article 3 of European Union Regulation 2019/2088 on sustainability-related disclosures in the financial services sector dated 27 November 2019 (the “SFDR”), the above summarizes how the Firm integrates Sustainability Risks into its investment decision-making process.

-The Firm has considered, and continues to consider, ESG factors in its investment process but at this time it does not plan to specifically consider the principal adverse impacts of investment decisions on sustainability factors as required by the SFDR.
+The Firm has considered, and continues to consider, ESG factors in its investment process but at this time it does not plan to specifically consider the adverse impacts of investment decisions on sustainability factors as required by the SFDR.
 The Firm has chosen not to do so for the present time as it considers that its existing ESG policies and procedures are appropriate, proportional and tailored to the investment strategies of the Firms’ clients.
-The Firm will keep its position on principal adverse impacts under review on an annual basis.
+The Firm will keep its position on adverse impacts under review on an annual basis.